Set Up Field Module on Server

 }

-To expose built-in commands to the client, you can use the diarkisexec package for setup.
+To expose built-in commands to clients, you can set it up using the diarkisexec package.

-Similarly, add the setup to the main function of the UDP and TCP servers.
+Similarly, add it to the main function of the UDP and TCP servers.
 Below is a sample setup for a UDP server.
-The setup function of diarkisexec must be executed before calling diarkisexec.StartDiarkis().
+The setup function of diarkisexec must be executed before calling `diarkisexec.StartDiarkis()`.

-For more details, refer to the diarkisexec API Reference.
+For more details, please refer to the [API Reference for diarkisexec](https://docs.diarkis.io/docs/server/current/diarkis/diarkisexec/index.html).

 package main